helloncanella/youtube-transcription-to-article/README.md

 # YouTube to Article

-This tool downloads a YouTube video, transcribes its audio, and generates a detailed article from the transcript using an LLMi (OpenAI GPT-4.1).
+This tool downloads a YouTube video, transcribes its audio, and generates a detailed article from the transcript using an LLM (OpenAI GPT-4.1, by default).

 ## Requirements